AIRPASS: Design

-Further development

-As part of a fighter purchase programme for the Swiss Air Force, Saab AB modified a single Saab 35 Draken was modified by replacing its relatively simple radar system with an AIRPASS.
-This produced the J35H, for Helvetia, but the contract was ultimately won by the Mirage III.
+AIRPASS II

-In the 1960s, Ferranti won the contract to supply radars for the Blackburn Buccaneer aircraft in Royal Navy service.
-This version was modified to handle low-level scanning by eliminating the reflections from waves.
-Since the waves reflected away much of the signal, the resulting "Blue Parrot" system, a rainbow codename, used a more powerful 250 kW transmitter and a larger Cassegrain antenna.
+In the late 1950s, Ferranti won the contract to supply radars for the Blackburn Buccaneer aircraft in Royal Navy service.
+This version, AIRPASS II (also known by the rainbow codename Blue Parrot), was modified to handle low-level scanning by eliminating the reflections from waves.
+Since the waves reflected away much of the signal, to make up for these losses the new version used a more powerful 250 kW transmitter and a larger Cassegrain antenna.

 During tests of the monopulse systems, Ferranti engineers noticed that the systems produced high quality ranging information of ground reflections.
 Older systems without monopulse processing made the determination of range difficult as the radar returned signals were from the entire beamwidth, meaning that it received signals that were from the ground that was closer and further from the aircraft.
 Monopulse processing allowed the beam to be discriminated vertically and thus range against a single feature very accurately.

 The ability of the radar to produce highly accurate range measurements, combined with a system that displayed the resulting data as a map, opened the possibility of producing a terrain-following radar guidance system.
 Ferranti developed this concept extensively through the 1960s, first with their Dakota and Canberra aircraft, and later with the Buccaneer.

 The idea was simple; the computer calculated a ski-ramp shaped ideal trajectory, flat directly under the aircraft and then sloping upward in a gentle curve.
 This pattern is rotated to follow the aircraft's velocity vector.
 The radar scanned in a U-shaped pattern, taking accurate measurements of the altitude and range to objects in front and slightly to either side of the aircraft.
 The computer compared the range and altitude of objects in the radar to the pre-calculated path, and then rotated the path so that the terrain feature would be overflown at a pre-set altitude between 60 and 300 m.
 This was relayed to the pilot as a dot in the heads-up display, and by following the dot the aircraft would attempt to maintain the selected altitude by continually raising or lowering the dot as the terrain moved.
 The ski-shaped curve was selected to ensure any required manoeuvres were half-gee, lowering loads on the crew.

 The concept became the basis for the ill-fated BAC TSR-2 project, which used another modified version of the AIRPASS hardware, now extensively transistorized.

+As part of a proposal for the Swiss Air Force, Saab AB modified a single Saab 35 Draken by replacing its relatively simple radar system with an AIRPASS II radar.
+This produced the Saab J35H (H for Helvetia), but the contract was ultimately won by the Mirage III.